 - Protective Order

-If there is a second conviction of domestic violence the perpetrator the conviction will result in at least 10 days in jail.
-Under A third conviction for domestic battery or domestic violence is a felony and carries a mandatory one year prison sentence.
+For a second conviction of domestic violence the conviction will result in 10 days in jail.
+Under A third conviction for domestic battery or domestic violence constitutes a felony and carries a mandatory one year prison sentence.

 Usually, domestic violence offenses occur in the midst of a contentious divorce or child-custody case.
 A charge of domestic violence may affect your ability to see your children or even continue to live in your home.